-The College reserves the right to evaluate all transfer credits in terms of its own institutional standards.
+The University reserves the right to evaluate all transfer credits in terms of its own institutional standards.
 Credit hours transferred are used toward fulfilling graduation requirements.
-Transfer grade point averages (GPAs) are used in calculating graduation honors.
 Course work transferred or accepted for credit toward an undergraduate degree must represent collegiate course work relevant to the degree, with course content and level of instruction resulting in student competencies at least equivalent to those of students enrolled in the institution's own undergraduate degree programs, and except as noted below must be from institutions holding regional accreditation at the time of the student's enrollment.

 There is no limit to the number of semester hours of work that may be accepted for transfer from institutions accredited by an accrediting body recognized by the Council for Higher Education Accreditation (CHEA) and the U.S. Department of Education.
 A grade of C- or higher must be earned for a course to be considered for transfer credit.
-Students must earn a minimum of 36 semester hours at Bluefield College.
+Students must earn a minimum of 36 semester hours at Bluefield University.